 At or near the end of the quarter, you can:

-When grading for the term is open, you can go directly to Catalyst GradePage at http://catalyst.uw.edu/gradepage or follow the link provided in the email reminder from the Registrar.
+When grading for the term is open, you can go directly to GradePage at http://gradepage.uw.edu or follow the link provided in the email reminder from the Registrar.
 GradePage has a button that you click to begin the process of importing your grades from Canvas and submitting them online.

-Before you begin the process of importing grades, you should create a backup of your Canvas Gradebook.
+Before you begin the process of importing grades, you should create a backup of your Canvas gradebook.
 To do this, you will create a .csv file of your grades and then download to your computer.
 Also, ungraded assignments must be set to 0 and all assignments unmuted in Canvas in order for the students’ scores to import correctly to GradePage.
 Learn about importing Canvas grades.

-Follow these steps to download a .csv file of your Canvas Gradebook:
+To download a .csv file of your Canvas gradebook follow these steps: